Seasonal Japanese Fishes - Shirasu Sashimi, Nodoguro or Blackthroat, 2 styles of Aji Mackerel Sashimi and Unagi

-So in these past two posts, I've departed from the general trend of snacks, because these are relatively unusual main meals I suppose.
-But I doubt this will be sustainable because I don't have the budget to visit expensive restaurants too often.
-Anyway, I visited Ginza Kuroson @ Ngee Ann City, a slightly upmarket Japanese restaurant, as you probably can tell from their site.
+I visited Ginza Kuroson @ Ngee Ann City, a slightly upmarket Japanese restaurant, as you probably can tell from their site.
 [Anyway, I couldn't find the Singapore/English version of their site, and the Ngee Ann City branch is definitely not indicated there.]
-They had some interesting sashimi (i.e. not the typical salmon, tuna, squid, octopus, hamachi, amaebi or mekajiki/sword fish) and exquisite seasonal fish as a part of their offerings, a could of which I tried.
+They had some interesting, less common sashimi (i.e. not salmon, tuna, squid, octopus, hamachi, amaebi or mekajiki/sword fish).
+Namely, they used exquisite seasonal fish served in interesting ways and paired with specially curated sauces and condiments.

 Shirasu Sashimi